Advanced Vocab Words - Set 8 Flashcards

 142

-# Fill in the blank with the most appropriate vocabulary word.
-Her \_\_\_\_\_\_ led her to explore new countries every year. ## Footnote *Hint: The word starts with 'w'.*
+# Fill in the blank: Her \_\_\_\_\_\_ led her to explore new countries every year. ## Footnote ***Hint:*** *Starts with "w" and means "a strong desire to travel".*

 wanderlust ## Footnote *wanderlust (**wawn**-der-lust)* n. the desire to travel